dlinknctu/OpenNet/README.md

 Run OpenNet
 -----------
 <pre>
-Launch a controller at localhost:6633
+Launch a controller at localhost:6633, for example, a POX controller installed with Mininet can be running with:
+$ python pox.py forwarding.l2\_learning

 $ cd $ns/ns-3.21
 $ ./waf shell
 $ cd $mn/examples